-- Significant Absences: 1 total missed synchronous Zoom meetings or one missed assignment and/or quiz in asynchronous courses.
+- Significant Absences: Two total missed synchronous Zoom meetings or two missed assignments and/or quizzes in asynchronous courses.
 When this occurs, students will be required to meet with the faculty member.
-If there is no response, the student will be referred to EIT. - Excessive Absences: 2 or more total missed synchronous Zoom meetings or two or more missed assignments and/or quizzes in asynchronous courses.
-When this occurs, students will be referred to EIT. - All exams will be proctored virtually and attendance is required.
-More information will be provided in the individual course syllabus. - For hospitalization, death in the family, or other extenuating circumstances, the student should contact the Program Director AND the Office of the Dean of Students. - FAQ: https://casemanagement.appstate.edu/pagesmith/14 - To Report an Absence to the Office of the Dean of Students: - Office of the Dean of Students information page - Online Form
+If there is no response, the student will be referred to the Appalachian State University Early Intervention Team (EIT). - Excessive Absences: Three or more total missed synchronous Zoom meetings or three or more missed assignments and/or quizzes in asynchronous courses.
+When this occurs, students will be referred to EIT.